 What you can do is the following: go to google and you search for: web video, advertising agency, audio production, voice-over, all the keywords you can hang a voice-over on.
 Create a list of email addresses of people and companies who work with Voice Overs.

 When you have at least 50 you start mailing.
 Just very oldskool acquisition.
 A lot of time goes into that, but that’s how I did it.
 And I also approached everyone with a personal touch, so no bulk mail but just a sincere personal header and a good story with your demo attached.
 ‘Hmmmm, no responses…yes a few.
-Kak, what’s going wrong?
+Hmmmm, what did I do wrong?

 And when I received it, I was very happy, but also blood nervous.
 All of a sudden I had to do it for real in that studio by myself.
 It was only a small job, but still.
 Suddenly I began to doubt myself enormously.
 I plowed myself through it and sent the audio a day later…silence.
 I didn’t get anything back.
 I had to wait two days until I received the redeeming email that they were very happy with my work.